 In this piece, I’ll provide a simple, non-technical explanation of IoT platforms.
-What they are, why there are so many, when businesses should use them, and the important considerations when choosing between the expanding field of options.
+What they are, why there are so many, when businesses should use them, and the important considerations when choosing between the many options.

 So what is an IoT Platform exactly?

 To understand what an IoT platform is, you first need to understand what goes into a complete IoT system.
 My previous post, How Does an IoT System Actually Work?, is a great way to learn, but I’ll summarize it for you quickly:

 - A complete IoT system needs hardware, such as sensors or devices.
 These sensors and devices collect data from the environment (e.g. a moisture sensor) or perform actions in the environment (e.g. watering crops).

 - A complete IoT system needs connectivity.
 The hardware needs a way to transmit all that data to the cloud (e.g. sending moisture data) or needs a way to receive commands from the cloud (e.g. water the crops now).
-For some IoT systems, there can be an intermediate step between hardware and connecting to the cloud, such as a gateway or router.
+This can be accomplished with mature forms of connectivity like cellular, satellite, or WiFi, or may necessitate more recent, IoT-focused connectivity options like LoRa.

 - A complete IoT system needs software.
 This software is hosted in the cloud (what’s the cloud?) and is responsible for analyzing the data it’s collecting from the sensors and making decisions (e.g knowing from moisture data that it just rained and then telling the irrigation system not to turn on today).

 - Finally, a complete IoT system needs a user interface.
 To make all of this useful, there needs to be a way for users to interact with the IoT system (e.g a web-based app with a dashboard that shows moisture trends and allows users to manually turn irrigation systems on or off).

 IoT platforms exist in part 3 and, often, part 4 of what’s described above.
 With all the varying kinds of hardware and the different connectivity options, there needs to be a way of making everything work together.
-IoT platforms solve that problem.
+IoT platforms help solve that problem.